 الصبر في القرآن في نحو تسعين موضع

-«[ On virtue] Patience is mentioned in ninety places in the Qur'an".
-So, ninety times the Almighty praised this quality in the Qur'an.
+«[ On the virtue] Patience is mentioned in ninety places in the Quran" This means that the Almighty praised this quality ninety times in the Quran.
 Here is one of the many verses where Allah says:

 إِنَّ اللَّهَ مَعَ الصَّابِرِينَ